Last Mile Delivery Optimization

 Increase in the adoption of AI-based technologies

-The hyperlocal delivery business model will see an increased adoption of Artificial Intelligence (AI) technologies.
+The hyperlocal delivery business model will see increased Artificial Intelligence (AI) technology adoption.
 The profitability of businesses involved in hyperlocal delivery depends on two factors.
 They are:

-- Route Density: The amount of packages delivered on a given delivery run
+- Route Density: The number of packages delivered on a given delivery run

-- Drop size: The amount of parcels or items delivered at each stop.
+- Drop size: The number of parcels or items delivered at each stop.

 Real-time dynamic routing software is an application of AI that can majorly benefit the hyperlocal delivery industry.
-It enables businesses to execute on-time and cost-effective deliveries leading to a quick turnaround time.
+It enables businesses to execute on-time and cost-effective deliveries leading to quicker turnaround times.
 It factors various constraints like pickup windows, delivery window preferences, no-entry time, waiting costs, tonnage, driver-route mapping, etc. before designing optimal route plans.